 In a small closet there is less room (and sometimes no room) for additional organizers like drawers and boxes, so you need to work at maximizing closet storage space.
 You might be able to add some hooks, but mostly you’ll be dealing with simply trying to cram your clothes into the space.
 This demands your clothes themselves be as organized as you can get them.

 And don’t forget to work with your shape, too.
-I can barely reach the shelf in my closet, but if you’re tall, think about adding a second shelf or some stacked-up cubbies.
+If you're tall or have a step ladder, think about adding a second shelf or some stacked-up cubbies.

 If you want hooks to maximize storage space, or shelf dividers for your closet, look for the flattest, smallest models you can find.
 You don’t want your precious space taken up with organizing products.
 Hooks like this cedar belt keeper, for belts, or this one, which slides over a closet door, can accommodate a lot of things without taking up too much room themselves.
 You might also try an over-the-door mesh shoe rack.

 Once your small closet is full of clothes, you’ll probably have just a bit of room left for one or two other types of storage.
 Maybe you can get your shoes in, but you’ll probably not be able to fit them plus your bags and coats and a large hamper.
 So some things are going to have to go outside of your closet.
-I stick boring duffel and overnight bags on the floor of my closet, where no one has to see them, and neatly line up shoes - which are at least designed to be aesthetically pleasing - elsewhere in my apartment.
-Other non-closet storage options include a coat tree, the backs of other doors, and under-the-bed boxes.
+Stick to duffel and overnight bags on the floor of your closet, where no one has to see them, and neatly line up shoes - which are at least designed to be aesthetically pleasing - elsewhere in your home.

 Basically, a small closet forces you to be creative.
 If you can’t install a beautiful wide closet shelf just for purses, you might be inspired to leave your more interesting purses out as unexpected decorations.